Vern Buchanan: Business career

+Buchanan’s estimated net worth is $261.77 million.
 In his June 2007 financial disclosure filing, Buchanan reported over $100 million in assets, making him among the five wealthiest members of Congress.
 Most of his wealth is from his automotive empire, which includes several dealerships in Florida.
 He also reported ownership interests in about 50 other businesses, including offshore reinsurance companies and a charter-jet business.
 He reported receiving at least $19.5 million in income from these businesses in 2006.

 American Speedy Printing

 In May 1976, Buchanan convinced the owner of a Michigan printing company, Jim McDonald, that he could help the business grow.
 The two founded American Speedy Printing, which grew through franchising to more than 730 stores in 44 states.
 Later, Buchanan and American Speedy Printing were defendants in a string of lawsuits during the late 1980s and early 1990s by franchisees and master franchisees, who said they were not making the money that Buchanan had said they could expect.
 After filing for bankruptcy, he was accused by a creditors' committee of taking excessive compensation and actions that resulted in overstated earnings for American Speedy Printing.
 In a 1995 deposition, he said that he had no personal obligation to repay a large corporate loan from Merrill Lynch.
 A dispute with the Internal Revenue Service over taxes on the money Buchanan received from Merrill Lynch stretched through the 1990s.
 Buchanan, his business partner, and Merrill Lynch were sued for violating the Michigan Corporation Act.
 It ended with Buchanan paying $1.5 million.